cdslaborg/paramonted/generic/2/_includes/specmcmc.md

 for the Metropolis-Hastings Markov Chain Monte Carlo sampling of a target Multivariate Normal Distribution of dimension ndim is given by:

-    scaleFactor = 2.38/sqrt(ndim)  ,  in the limit of ndim -> Infinity.
+    proposalScale = 2.38/sqrt(ndim)  ,  in the limit of ndim -> Infinity.

 Multiples of the gelman scale factors are also acceptable as input and can be specified like the following examples:

-    scaleFactor = '1'
+    proposalScale = '1'

             multiplies the ndim-dimensional proposal covariance matrix by 1, essentially no change occurs to the covariance matrix.

-    scaleFactor = "1"
+    proposalScale = "1"

             same as the previous example.
 The double-quotation marks act the same way as single-quotation marks.

-    scaleFactor = '2.5'
+    proposalScale = '2.5'

             multiplies the ndim-dimensional proposal covariance matrix by 2.5.

-    scaleFactor = '2.5*Gelman'
+    proposalScale = '2.5*Gelman'

             multiplies the ndim-dimensional proposal covariance matrix by 2.5 * 2.38/sqrt(ndim).

-    scaleFactor = "2.5 * gelman"
+    proposalScale = "2.5 * gelman"

             same as the previous example, but with double-quotation marks. space characters are ignored.

-    scaleFactor = "2.5 * gelman*gelman*2"
+    proposalScale = "2.5 * gelman*gelman*2"

             equivalent to gelmanFactor-squared multiplied by 5.

 Note, however, that the result of Gelman et al. paper applies only to multivariate normal proposal distributions, in the limit of infinite dimensions.
 Therefore, care must be taken when using Gelman's scaling factor with non-Gaussian proposals and target objective functions.
-Note that only the product symbol (*) can be parsed in the string value of scaleFactor.
+Note that only the product symbol (*) can be parsed in the string value of proposalScale.
 The presence of other mathematical symbols or multiple appearances of the product symbol will lead to a simulation crash.
-Also, note that the prescription of an acceptance range specified by the input variable 'targetAcceptanceRate' will lead to the dynamic modification of the initial input value of scaleFactor throughout sampling for adaptiveUpdateCount times.
-The default scaleFactor string-value is 'gelman' (for all proposals), which is subsequently converted to 2.38/sqrt(ndim).
+Also, note that the prescription of an acceptance range specified by the input variable 'targetAcceptanceRate' will lead to the dynamic modification of the initial input value of proposalScale throughout sampling for proposalAdaptationCount times.
+The default proposalScale string-value is 'gelman' (for all proposals), which is subsequently converted to 2.38/sqrt(ndim).
 ```
 {% if include.sampler == "ParaDRAM" or include.sampler == "ParaDISE" %}